 e.
 Recognize the University’s autonomy to determine priorities for funding, space, and faculty allocation;

 f.
 Respect the confidentiality required for all aspects of the review process.

 The internal and external reviewers will consider the Self-Study and may request additional information (programs must inform the Quality Assurance Office of any additional information provided to the reviewers).
 The reviewers will spend one to two days visiting the academic unit(s) under review.
-They will meet with the vice-president: academic; associate vice-president: teaching and learning; faculty, staff, and undergraduate and graduate students within the unit; the deans of the relevant Faculties; the chair/director/coordinator of the unit under review and of any collaborating units (for interdepartmental programs); the university librarian; and any other members of the university community who can provide needed information.
-The report must be submitted to the Program Review Sub-Committee within six weeks of the site visit.
+They will meet with the provost and vice-president: academic; associate vice-president: teaching and learning; faculty, staff, and undergraduate and graduate students within the unit; the deans of the relevant Faculties; the chair/director/coordinator of the unit under review and of any collaborating units (for interdepartmental programs); the university librarian; and any other members of the university community who can provide needed information.
+The report must be submitted to the Program Review Sub-Committee within four weeks of the site visit.
 In the written report, the reviewers should comment on compliance with all evaluation criteria and respond to any questions posed in the Self-Study.
 This report should also contain an executive summary suitable for inclusion in the Final Assessment Report and posting on the university’s Quality Assurance Office website.

-Upon receipt of the reviewers’ report, the chair of the Program Review Sub-Committee will distribute copies to the vice-president: academic, dean(s) and chairperson(s)/co-ordinator(s)/associate dean(s) of the academic unit(s) under review.
+Upon receipt of the reviewers’ report, the chair of the Program Review Sub-Committee will distribute copies to the provost and vice-president: academic, dean(s) and chairperson(s)/co-ordinator(s)/associate dean(s) of the academic unit(s) under review.
 Within one month of receiving the report, the unit(s) must submit a written response to the Sub-Committee which includes:

 a. clarifications or corrections of statements in the report;

 b. answers to all questions and responses to all recommendations made by the reviewers.